NLP Techniques for Lasting Change

 - If one person can learn to do something, anyone can

-Calibration is simply understanding what’s going on with other people, how well you “calibrate” to another person, their state of mind and activity within their minds, will determine to a significant degree how effective you communication will be with them.
+How well you “calibrate” to another person, their state of mind and activity within their minds will determine to a significant degree how effective your communication will be with them.

-Built upon the presupposition that behind every behaviour is a positive intention, is an NLP technique called the parts integration.
+An NLP technique called ” parts integration ” is built upon the presupposition that behind every behaviour is a positive intention is an NLP technique called “parts integration”.

 Most of us have experienced that inner voice that criticizes us when we make bad choices or mistakes.
-This critical voice could make you do things that would lower your self-esteem and lower your self-confidence.
+Unfortunately, this critical voice could make you do things that would lower your self-esteem and lower your self-confidence.

-When some of these parts are not functioning in unity and harmony with each other, we can then do what is called Parts Integration or Parts Negotiation.
+When some of these parts are not functioning in unity and harmony, we can then do Parts Integration or Parts Negotiation.

 Although I have only mentioned a few of the NLP techniques, there are a great deal more.
-If you would like to learn more about NLP techniques there is a great book called “The Big Book of NLP Techniques” by – Shlomo Vaknin This book contains 200+ Patterns, methods and strategies of NLP.
+For example, suppose you would like to learn more about NLP techniques, a great book called “The Big Book of NLP Techniques” by – Shlomo Vaknin.
+This book contains 200+ Patterns, methods and strategies of NLP.